 Society).
 He has active privileges at

-Florida Hospital system in central Florida and is accepted to
+Florida Hospital system in central Florida and Sanford Hospital and is accepted to

 multiple insurance plans including Medicare, BCBS, Aetna,

 Cigna, United Healthcare, and multiple workers compensation plans.

 Board Certified physician in Physical Medicine and Rehabilitation.
 She is